valkriaine/Factor_Launcher_Reboot/README.md

 Added haptic feedback to buttons and sliders in the settings screen

-support Android 5.0 (need to test)
+Support Android 5.0 (need to test)

+Gesture open notification panel will be implemented in the next build